 - 6.23 High level of designs for all types of development are essential to maintaining and enhancing the character of the area.
-Masterplans will be required where proposals warrant such an approach owing to the site location, development scale, relationship with surrounding uses, mix of uses or where the scale of change is significant.
-Masterplanning ensures that development is properly integrated with existing settlements, with the focus on sustainable mixed communities.
+The council will normally require a masterplan to be submitted where: - developments are to be developed in separate phases over a number of years - there are multi-plot developments which may have multiple land owners and it is important to co-ordinate the delivery of infrastructure and ensure that the place shaping principles and other policy requirements set out in the plan are met - for mixed use development to ensure that the different land uses to be developed on a site are capable of being delivered - 6.24 Masterplanning ensures that development is properly integrated with existing settlements, with the focus on sustainable mixed communities.
 New development offers the opportunity to expand and enhance local infrastructure and facilities for the wider area.
-To achieve these objectives, development will be planned in a co-ordinated way through a comprehensive masterplanning process. - 6.24 In broad terms, masterplans provide design guidance for areas that are likely to undergo some form of change.
+To achieve these objectives, development will be planned in a co-ordinated way through a comprehensive masterplanning process. - 6.25 In broad terms, masterplans provide design guidance for areas that are likely to undergo some form of change.
 They will describe and map the overall vision and concept for the proposed development including proposed land uses, urban design, landscaping, built form, movement and access and infrastructure and service provision providing a clear and cohesive framework for development.
 They will also set out the intended implementation and phasing of development.

-6.25 Masterplans are normally prepared by developers to interpret planning policies and are often submitted as part of the pre-application process.
+6.26 Masterplans are normally prepared by developers to interpret planning policies and are often submitted as part of the pre-application process.
+Where appropriate, the council will take a lead role on preparing masterplans.
 The documents are frequently prepared in consultation with local communities and other organisations.
 A masterplan once endorsed by the council will be used as a guidance document to inform the consideration of future planning applications.

-6.26 The purpose of the planning system is to contribute to the achievement of sustainable development.
+6.27 The purpose of the planning system is to contribute to the achievement of sustainable development.
 Development will be expected to make a positive contribution towards the economic, social and environmental objectives of the Local Plan.
 The policy therefore, has links to strategic objectives 1 - 10.